Call of Duty: Modern Warfare 2: Development

+West and Zampella present the “Cliffhanger” mission at the Xbox 360 press conference during E3 2009 on June 1, 2009.

 Modern Warfare 2 was originally announced as Call of Duty 6.
 The game was first announced under the title Call of Duty: Modern Warfare 2 by Activision on December 3, 2008.
 Activision subsequently retracted its announcement, stating that any information about an upcoming Call of Duty game was "speculative."
 Infinity Ward then asserted that it had not officially confirmed its latest project at that time.
 On February 11, 2009, Activision officially announced Modern Warfare 2 and set a tentative release date for "Holiday 2009."
 The game was tested in an internal beta by the development team.
 While both Call of Duty 4 and Call of Duty: World at War had been preceded by public multiplayer betas, no such beta was released for Modern Warfare 2 because it was determined that, according to Community Manager Robert Bowling, no public beta was needed unless the internal beta did not provide adequate feedback.
 While Treyarch was able to port Modern Warfare to the Wii and release it on the same day Modern Warfare 2 was released, Infinity Ward declined to make a Wii version of the sequel.
 According to Bowling, Infinity Ward determined that the Wii's technical limitations made it impossible to deliver the same cinematic experience that the sequel aspired to present.

 Infinity Ward announced in October 2009 that the PC version of Modern Warfare 2 would not support the use of user-run dedicated servers or in-game console commands.
 This announcement was received poorly by some members of the PC community, eventually instigating a response from Infinity Ward in an attempt to put the community at ease.
 During brainstorming sessions, an idea came forth on what if the ending of Modern Warfare was a loss, leading to the sequel.
 In an interview with Jesse Stern, he talked to producers of Infinity Ward with ideas such as "outbreaks, viruses, chemical warfare, and even outlandish things such as aliens and the living dead."
 Stern mentioned having the game based on real-life conflicts before they halted further planning at first due to events in the 2008 South Ossetia war and in the Mumbai terrorist attacks.